Thinking About Implementing a CRM? Consider These Tips First

 5. Bear in mind not only core features but also something extra

-As a study by Capterra shows, the most used functionality of CRM software is calendar management and email marketing.
+Сalendar management and email marketing is the most used functionality of CRM software as a study by Capterra shows.
 But in order to make your software as efficient and profitable as possible, you need to add some other extra features as well.

-Don’t forget about some special features that will not only help you better understand your customers but also boost sales – for example, mobile support.
-A survey by Nucleus Research has shown that sales reps can increase their productivity by 26.4% when adding mobile access to a CRM system.
 Mobile access is crucial.
 When your next sales meeting starts, an employee may be out of the office or on the road.
-In this case employees can use their mobile device without any obstacles.
+In this case, employees can use their mobile devices without any obstacles.
 Moreover, make sure your CRM works as well on mobile as it does on a desktop since 48 percent of CRM users now access CRM software from a smartphone and 45 percent access it from a tablet.

 Providing your employees with access to your CRM via mobile devices will improve productivity and give them access to information anywhere and anytime.

 Implementation of Artificial Intelligence (AI) can help to bring your CRM to a much higher level.
 Such features as social media monitoring, calendar management, and email marketing are vitally important for an effective CRM.
 However, they can take up too much time if they are not automated and not “smart”.
 Integration of Machine learning, predictive analytics, Natural Language Processing, and other forms of AI сan automatically do such things as: